19 Earthy Modern Living Room Decor Ideas for Soft Warmth

 - Consider jute's coarseness—it may not be ideal for barefoot traffic or homes with small children

-Best for: adding organic texture without weight or visual mass
+Best for: renters adding organic texture without weight, visual mass, or permanent changes

 What this gives you: handcrafted warmth that feels casual yet sophisticated